Biblical literalism

-Biblical literalism or biblicism is a term used differently by different authors concerning biblical interpretation.
+Biblical literalism or biblicism is the strict adherence to the exact, plain sense of words or depictions in the Bible.

 The term can refer to the historical-grammatical method, a hermeneutic technique that strives to uncover the meaning of the text by taking into account not just the grammatical words, but also the syntactical aspects, the cultural and historical background, and the literary genre.
 It emphasizes the referential aspect of the words in the text without denying the relevance of literary aspects, genre, or figures of speech within the text (e.g., parable, allegory, simile, or metaphor).
 It does not necessarily lead to complete agreement upon one single interpretation of any given passage.
 This Christian fundamentalist and evangelical hermeneutical approach to scripture is used extensively by fundamentalist Christians, in contrast to the historical-critical method of mainstream Judaism, Catholicism or Mainline Protestantism.

 Sociologists sometimes use the term to describe broader conservative Christian beliefs, including biblical inerrancy.
 Surveys indicate that around 30% of Americans interpret the Bible literally, while a larger plurality views it as inspired but not necessarily literal.
 Historically, the reverence for sacred scripture in Judeo-Christian traditions developed through the processes of canonization of the Hebrew Bible and the New Testament, establishing texts as central to religious identity.
 Early Christian thinkers such as Origen and Augustine debated literal versus metaphorical interpretations, while the Reformation and later Protestant movements emphasized a literal understanding of canonical scripture, particularly the smaller Protestant Bible.

 Biblical literalists generally maintain that passages should be read as historical fact unless the author clearly intended allegory or metaphor, applying contextual interpretation to resolve cultural or literary gaps.
 This approach underlies doctrines such as the clarity of scripture, which asserts that the Bible’s core teachings are accessible to ordinary readers, and the Chicago Statement on Biblical Inerrancy, affirming interpretation according to the text’s grammatical-historical sense.
 Critics, including scholars using historical-critical methods, argue that literalism is untenable because the Bible contains contradictions, numerical discrepancies, and culturally contingent descriptions, such as a flat, immovable earth.
 Critics further contend that strict literalism can undermine faith by presenting a rigid, overly simplistic view of scripture that fails to account for nuance, literary forms, and historical context, contributing to intellectual and theological challenges for adherents.